agnes-septilia/JobRecommendationRIASEC/README.md

   2. Text Extraction: TfidfVectorizer
   3. K-Nearest Neighbor
 * To check similarity between text, we use cosine similarity metric

-## EXPECTED PROGRAM WORKFLOW
-* User will be able to input the keywords
-* Program will get the anchor row, or the first row occurence that match keywords the most
-* Program will recommend top ten suggestion similar to the input result (1 anchor row + 9 similar to anchor)

 ## TECHNICAL
 Language: Python